cdbale/Privacy-and-Forecasting-Empirical/README.md

 # Replication Package for "Can We Protect Time Series Data While Maintaining Accurate Forecasts?"

+Date Assembled: 9/20/2024

-Cameron D. Bale, Matthew J. Schneider, and Jinwook Lee.
+Cameron D. Bale (cameron.bale@byu.edu), Matthew J. Schneider, and Jinwook Lee.
 ---
 Overview & Contents
 ---

 This repository contains the code and (links to) the data used to produce the results for [this paper](https://www.researchgate.net/publication/372621568_Can_We_Protect_Time_Series_Data_While_Maintaining_Accurate_Forecasts).

 `Code` contains all code files in two subdirectories (1) `Analysis`, which contains all files used to produce the results in the paper, and (2) `Exploratory`, which contains old code files no longer relevant to the project.
-The `Code-Directions.txt` file contains directions for running the code which we have also written below.
+Detailed instructions for running the code are given in the .README file in the `Code` directory.

 ---